dxknight/helm-chronos/README.md

 `helm-chronos-standard-timers` to a list of time/message strings useful to your needs.

 See `M-x customize-group` helm-chronos for other customizable items.

+If you use `use-package`, you can conveniently put the customization in your init file, for example:

+    (use-package helm-chronos
+      :ensure    t
+      :init      (setq helm-chronos-standard-timers
+                       '( "     5/Coffee"
+                          "     4/Soak noodles"))
+      :bind      (("C-c t" . helm-chronos-add-timer)))

 # Example